vinceskahan/weewx/weewx-rtldavis/README.md

        logging enabled for rtldavis.
 You'll almost certainly want to dial that back after you get things working.
 See the driver section in weewx.conf for details.

-  - I do see some complaints from the weewx 5.2.0 extension installer while installing Luc's rtldavis.py script but at quick glance it seems ok (hopefully).
-       This showed up in a debian13 vagrant installation.
-I do not recall this happening with previous weewx versions or os versions on a raspberry pi.